88bitty/COSC-1336-lab/README.md

 2 cloves garlic, 1 tablespoon oregano
 The recipe produces 4 servings with these amounts of ingredients.

-GOAL : Write a program that asks the user how many servings they want to make, then displays the amount of each ingredient needed for the specified number of servings.
+Write a program that asks the user how many servings they want to make, then displays the amount of each ingredient needed for the specified number of servings.

 3 -